 Besides testing algorithmic and necessary programming skills, you can structure in-depth interviews in a real programming environment that empowers both candidates and interviewers.
 Online Pair coding offers various advantages.

 When the interviewers are viewing the coders’ pair programming online, live, they are also listening to the coders explain the design decisions and the thought process behind it.
 Hence, the interviewers review the code’s performance and gain insight into the coders’ potential, focus and productivity, all in real-time.

 Automated grading of online pair programming interviews replaces the static grading process, scaling an organization's interview capacity, which improves operations.
-Pair coding online eliminates the unnecessary back and forth while reducing human errors and inaccurately recorded information.
-This ensures a continual interview process, considerably shortening the decision-making and feedback process.
+Pair coding online eliminates unnecessary back and forth while reducing human errors and inaccurately recorded information.
+This ensures a continual interview process, shortening the decision-making and feedback process.

 Talented developers are in short supply, which requires being time-sensitive, or you risk losing out on top talent.
 Hence, the speed, efficiency, and convenience of online pair programming offer a hiring advantage.
 A custom environment can be set up seamlessly.
 One can create new and meaningful tests, quickly compiling any popular programming language with the pair coding interview.
 This saves time that can be utilized better in strategic tasks.
 Furthermore, a real-time review optimizes selection quality.

-Businesses today need a holistic technical interviewing solution that refines the entire process, transcends conventional means, bridges all hiring inefficiencies.
+Businesses today need a holistic technical interviewing solution that refines the entire process, transcends conventional means, and bridges all hiring inefficiencies.
 How is it possible?